Asquera/elasticsearch-workshop-book/src/introduction/README.md

 ## Who is this book for?

 This book is companion material for Elasticsearch workshops and trainings.
-It requires some basic knowledge of Elasticsearch, how to use the HTTP API.
+It requires some basic knowledge of Elasticsearch, how to run commands in a shell.

 ## Icons and Formatting